basecamp/policies/cancellation.md

 ## What happens when you cancel?

-Cancellations are effective immediately, which means you will not be able to access your account after confirming the cancellation.
-If you want to save any content from your account, make sure to download them before canceling.
-Within 30 days, we permanently delete all content from our active systems and logs.
-Within 60 days, that content will also be permanently deleted from our backups.
-The data in backups are sparingly accessible, typically retrieved only for legal preservation requests. **Data can not be recovered once it has been permanently deleted.**
+You won&rsquo;t be able to access your account once you cancel, so make sure you download everything you want to keep beforehand.

+We&rsquo;ll permanently delete your account data within 30 days from our servers and logs, and within 60 days from our backups.
+Retrieving data for a single account from a backup isn&rsquo;t possible, so if you change your mind you&rsquo;ll need to do it within the first 30 days. **Data can&rsquo;t be recovered once it has been permanently deleted.**

-If you cancel your account before the end of your current paid up month, you will not be charged again.
-We do not automatically prorate any unused time in the last billing cycle but if you have not used your account in a while, please do reach out to Support for a [fair refund][https://basecamp.com/about/policies/refund].
+We won&rsquo;t bill you again once you cancel.
+We don&rsquo;t automatically prorate any unused time you may have left but if you haven&rsquo;t used your account in months or just started a new billing cycle, [contact us][https://basecamp.com/support] for a [fair refund][https://basecamp.com/about/policies/refund].
+We&rsquo;ll treat you right.

 ## Basecamp-initiated cancellations

-In an effort to keep both your and our digital footprints smaller, Basecamp may auto-cancel your account if it has been inactive for an extended period:
+Basecamp may cancel accounts if they have been inactive for an extended period:
 * For trial accounts: 30 days after a trial has expired without being upgraded
-* For frozen, previously paid accounts: 180 days after being frozen due to billing failures
+* For frozen accounts: 180 days after being frozen due to billing failures
 * For free accounts: after 365 days of inactivity

-Finally, per our [Terms of Service][https://basecamp.com/about/policies/terms], Basecamp does have the right to suspend or terminate your account for any reason at any time.
-In practice, this means we will cancel your account without notice if we have evidence that you are engaging in illegal behavior with our products such as spamming.
+Basecamp also retains the right to suspend or terminate accounts for any reason at any time, as outlined in our [Terms of Service][https://basecamp.com/about/policies/terms].
+In practice, this means we will cancel your account without notice if we have evidence that you are using our products to engage in illegal behavior.